deusExMac/WebScraper/README.md

 * clrprint (https://pypi.org/project/clrprint/)

-# Specifying what data to extract using .exr files
+# Specifying extraction rules using .exr files

-.exr files are files in json format specifying what data to extract, what consditions the extracted data must meet, from which pages to extract the data and how to return them.
+.exr files are files in json format defining the rules specifying what data to extract, what consditions the extracted data must meet, from which pages to extract the data and how to return them.
 Such specfications are referred to as 'extraction rules' and the the extraction rules inside the same .exr file is called a library. .exr files contain one or more rules.
 All rules inside the .exr files are applied to each individual page.

+During WebScraper's startup the preferred .exr file can be specified via the -r option on the command line.
+If no .exr file is specified, the default extraction rules file default.exr is loaded.
+If no .exr file is loaded, WebScraper does not start.

-During startup the preferred .exr file can be specified.
-The specified .exr file and all the rules it contains are applied to each individual page that the application downloads.
+.exr files can also been set as arguments during individual commands in the application's shell.
+The used .exr file and all the rules it contains are applied to each individual page that the application downloads.
+Currently only one .exr can be specified and used during the extraction process.

 Authoring .exr files requires basic knowledge of [css selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and [regular expressions](https://www.regular-expressions.info/).